ndabAP/vue-command/README.md

 ### Title

 Inside the bar, you can customize the title.
-If you use this slot, `hideTitle` property has no effect.
+If you use this slot, `hideTitle` and `title` property have no effect.
 Example:

 ```vue
 <vue-command>